aukletio/Auklet-Agent-C/README.md

 don't see your OS or CPU architecture listed below, you can hit us up at [hello@auklet.io][mail_auklet] to learn more about Auklet compatibility.

+We do not currently support applications that use setjmp/longjmp.
+If you need this support, please [email us][mail_auklet].

 #### Validated OSes:

 - Debian 8.6